 The WIEGO Network comprises

-- individual researchers who are engaged in analysis of the informal economy
+- researchers engaged in analysis of the informal economy

-- development practitioners who are concerned with poverty and informality
+- development practitioners concerned with poverty and informality